Jacques Weber

-Jacques Weber is a French actor, director, and writer.
+Jacques Weber (born 23 August 1949) is a French actor, director, and writer.

 Life and career

 Weber joined the Conservatoire national supérieur d'art dramatique at the age of 20, and won the Prix d'Excellence when he left.
 He joined Robert Hossein in Rheims, and began a rich theatrical career and a sporadic cinema career.

 Marcel Cravenne hired him in 1970 for Tartuffe.
 In 1972, he was Haroun in Faustine et le Bel Été and played the role of Hugo in État de siège by Costa-Gavras.
 He was seduced by Claude Jade in Le Malin Plaisir (1975), and by Anicée Alvina in Une femme fatale (1976).
 The young actor with much sex-appeal (he appeared in Le Malin Plaisir completely naked) was in Bel Ami (1983) after the 1885 novel by Guy de Maupassant in the adaptation by Pierre Cardinal.
 On television, he was, among others, Le Comte de Monte-Cristo by Denys de La Patellière and Judge Antoine Rives in the show by Gilles Béhat.
 Noticeable on film as Comte de Guiche in Cyrano de Bergerac (1990) and Don Juan (1998), where he seduces Emmanuelle Béart.
 In 2008, he joined Isabelle Adjani in a televised adaptation of Figaro which he directed for France 3.